Updated on February 16, 2022

 Safely sync your node

-Teku provides two methods to safely sync a node that’s been offline for an extended period.
+Teku provides two methods to safely sync a node that is new to the network or has been offline for an extended period.